humdrum-tools/humdrum-documentation/tool/correl/index.md

 relationship with the source template (1, 2, 3).

-The following example provides a more complicated illustration of **correl.** Once again the left-most column is the target input, the middle column is the source template, and the right-most column shows the corresponding output. ``
+The following example provides a more complicated illustration of
+<span class="tool">correl</span>.
+Once again the left-most column is the target input, the
+middle column is the source template, and the right-most column shows the corresponding output. ``